impopular-guy/vbson/README.md

 Independent BSON implementation in V programming language.

 > NOTE: This is an experimental library and is meant for learning purpose.
+It is not a complete implementation of BSON.
 Not recommended for professional use.

 ### TODO